mmichlin66/mmichlin66.github.io/mimbl/rendering-methods.md

 private setRightSidebarColor( color: string): void
 {
     this.rightSidebarColor = color;
-    this.updateMe( this.renderRightSidebar);
 }
 ```

-There are two main differences between these two code excerpts:

-- In the first excerpt, the *renderSomething* methods are called, while in the second excerpt the methods themselves are provided as content (note the lack of `()`).
+There only differences between the previous code is that while in the first example, the *renderSomething* methods are called, in the second excerpt the methods themselves are provided as content (note the lack of `()`).
-- In the first excerpt, the `updateMe` method is called to re-render the entire component, while in the second excerpt, the `this.updateMe` method is called and the `renderRightSidebar` method is passed to it.

 The outcome is exactly what we wanted: when a color button is clicked in the header, only the right sidebar area is re-rendered.

 There is no magic of course.
-Behind the scene, whenever Mimbl encounters a function passed as content, it creates a small component (called FuncProxy) and keeps it linked to the function.
-Whenever the `this.updateMe` method is called, Mimbl finds the FuncProxy component for the given method and updates it.
+Behind the scene, whenever Mimbl encounters a function passed as content, it creates a small component (called `FuncProxy`) and keeps it linked to the function.
+As with the main `render` method the other rendering methods react on the changes in the triggers that they use.
 Mimbl also makes sure to pass the reference to our entire component as *this* when it calls the rendering method.

 In short, the mechanism converts methods into components - that is, it does automatically what developers would otherwise do by hand.

 ### FuncProxy Component
-The code above is the simplest scenario where the *renderSomething* functions don't accept any parameters, are instance methods of our component and are called only once each in our component's render method.
+The code above is the simplest scenario where the *renderSomething* functions don't accept any parameters, are instance methods of our component and are called only once each in our component's main `render` method.
 In real life, this might not be the case and Mimbl provides a solution that covers all these cases.

 Mimbl has a special component called `FuncProxy` that is used in JSX: